10+ Tips to Optimizing Page Speed for Shopify Store

 You may acquire insights into individual resource loading times by utilizing Chrome DevTools and evaluating the network tab, enabling you to discover and resolve items that may be affecting the performance of your Shopify shop.

-Performance analytics and statistics from Shopify, WordPress, and Magento may help you assess your website's speed and performance.
+Performance analytics and statistics from Shopify may help you assess your website's speed and performance.

 Let's look at an example using Shopify analytics: